ErdagEge/ErdagEge/README.md

 ###

-<p align="left">✨ Writing code since my early university days.<br>📚 I have a background of embedded engineering and .NET development from two dynamic internships.<br>🎯 Goals: I want to improve on my coding skills and eventually progress through on my software developer career.</p>
+<p align="left">✨ Writing code since my early university days.<br>📚 I have a background of embedded engineering and .NET development from two dynamic internships.<br>🎯 My goals are to improve my coding skills and eventually advance in my software development career.</p>

 ###